Mohamad-atwi/gRPC-tutorial/task3-15p/README.md

 python server.py
 python client.py

-Your last task is to improve the usage of the server from the second task ping-pong stream type that allow sending more data in a single procedure call.
+Your last task is to improve the usage of the server from the second task with ping-pong stream type that allow sending more data in a single procedure call.
 Return error from server e.g. while divided by zero context may be helpful